League Against Cruel Sports: Presidents

 Early presidents included Lady Cory, Alasdair Alpin MacGregor, Stephen Coleridge and Hamilton Fyfe.
 In 1947, Edith Sitwell was president of the League.
 Lord Grey de Ruthyn was president in the 1950s up until his death in 1963.
 In 1958, he announced his intention of speaking in the House of Lords to further the League's campaign against hunting.
 The Earl of Listowel was president from 1963 to 1967.

 Donald Soper was president of the League from 1967 to 1997.
 Annette Crosbie was president from 2003 to 2006.

 Wildlife reserves

 In 1958, Edward Hemingway and Joseph Sharp purchased the freehold for Slowley Woods, near Luxborough which was the first League Against Cruel Sports sanctuary "for wild animals, particular those that are hunted".
 In 1988, it was reported that the League purchased 36 properties at a cost of 2.5 million to establish 2500 acres of wildlife.
 The League owns several wildlife reserves in and around Exmoor and Quantock Hills to prevent cruel sports from taking place.

+In January 2026, volunteers from the League were being recruited to plant trees on their Exmoor wildlife reserve Baronsdown.